 The term art deco came from the Exposition des Arts Decoratifs, held in Paris in 1925.
-It is a style that blends many design elements from Europe, Asia, and Africa.
-Geometry, vertical lines, curved lines, round porthole windows, and strong colors define the more modern art deco designs of South Beach.
+It is an architectural style that blends many design elements from Europe, Asia, and Africa.
+Geometry, vertical lines, curved lines, round porthole windows, and strong colors define the more modern art deco designs of South Beach, Miami.

 The Miami art deco district was built in the 1930’s but, towards the end of World War II, was in decline.
 By the 1970’s many of the art deco hotels and buildings were seriously rundown and scheduled for the wrecking ball.
-Luckily in 1976, Barbara Capitman founded the Design Preservation League to establish this area as a historic district.
-Today there are still buildings that are being renovated.
+Luckily in 1976, Barbara Capitman founded the Miami Design Preservation League to establish this area as a historic district.

 Walking the Miami Art Deco District

-Each building is a work of art on its own, and the best way to see the Art Deco district is on foot.
+Every building is a work of art.
+The best way to see the Art Deco district is on foot.
 Begin at the south end of Ocean Drive at 5th Street and walk north.
 The beach will be on your right.
 Ocean Drive is the heart of South Beach.

 Walk up to Lincoln Rd., then head west over to Collins.
-From there, you can continue south to about 10th St. You’ll want to head back to Lincoln Rd. for one of the best outdoor shopping malls anywhere – and lots of options to gawk at all the beautiful people that seem to be everywhere.
+From there, you can continue south to about 10th St. You’ll want to head back to Lincoln Rd. for one of the best outdoor shopping malls anywhere.
+You’ can also enjoy the beautiful people who seem to be everywhere.
+It seems that many of the best preserved buildings are hotels.
+If you’d like to stay in one of these art deco gems while visiting Miami, check out Booking.com for rates.

 The Miami Design Preservation League has a guided tour which you can do solo or in a group.
-If you want to do the tour on your own, you can rent an iPod at the Art Deco Headquarters on Ocean Drive.
+If you want to do the tour on your own, you can purchase and download the tour here.
 The MDPL also offers guided tours that include other areas of Miami.
 All tours depart from the Art Deco Headquarters, 1001 Ocean Drive at 10th Street.

 I did not take the tour, however, based on the research I did for this story, it seems that not every building is on the tour.
 Be sure to allow yourself time to really explore this neighborhood.
 After, or maybe even during your walk, you’ll want to take a break and sample some of the local cuisine, have a refreshing beverage, do some retail damage in the boutiques, and enjoy the scenery.